 - Candidates who pass the ability tests, will then need to submit the documents mentioned below.
 The documents must be submitted between 14 - 30 May.
 Applications must be complete (no missing documents) in order to be submitted to the Evaluation Committee.

 - The documents and test results will be evaluated and a shortlist of candidates for interviews will be prepared.
 Only those candidates pre-selected will be invited to the interviewing phase.

-- The interviews will be conducted in the middle of June to beginning of July.
+- The interviews will be conducted in June.
 Candidates should allow approximately 30 minutes for the interview.

 - The final evaluation will take place in July and candidates will be informed of the results through email.